apache/beam/website/www/site/content/en/documentation/programming-guide.md

 **Figure 4:** `GroupByKey` and `ParDo` without windowing, on a bounded collection.

-In the above pipeline, we create a bounded `PCollection` by reading a set of key/value pairs using `TextIO`.
+In the above pipeline, we create a bounded `PCollection` by reading lines from a file using `TextIO`.
 We then group the collection using `GroupByKey`, and apply a `ParDo` transform to the grouped `PCollection`.
 In this example, the `GroupByKey` creates a collection of unique keys, and then `ParDo` gets applied exactly once per key.